Skip to main content

 QR code coupons sit at the intersection of physical and digital.
 They work well in-store, on-pack, or in print media, redirecting customers to a digital redemption flow.
 They are particularly effective for on-pack promotions where brands want to drive additional engagement post-purchase.

 Cashback-based coupons operate differently: rather than reducing the price at checkout, they offer a rebate after purchase, typically on proof of receipt.
-These are useful where the retailer cannot support POS-level coupon integration, and they collect richer behavioural data because the customer must actively submit a claim.
+SuperValu and Dunnes-style receipt-upload mechanics are a familiar Irish example, useful where the retailer cannot support POS-level coupon integration, and they collect richer behavioural data because the customer must actively submit a claim.

 The format you choose should match your fulfilment capability.
 There is no point designing a unique-code campaign if your e-commerce platform cannot validate codes at checkout, or planning a cashback mechanic if you do not have the technology to process claims efficiently.